ignaden/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The biggest challenge I faced was ensuring that the noise from bright areas of the road would not mess up the fits of the curves.
-I have encoded a small test - that the distance between points at the top is not signficantly different from the distance of between the bottom points.
-If the difference between the distances is over a configurable threshold, then the fits would not be updated.
+The biggest challenge I faced was ensuring that the noise from bright areas of the road would not interfere with curve fitting.
+I have encoded a small test - that the distance between points at the top is not signficantly different from the distance of between those at the bottom.
+If the difference between the distances is over a configurable threshold, then the fits would not be updated - i.e. the frame uses old fit data.

-Here's the function to estimate this:
+Here's the function that estimates this:
 ```python
 @staticmethod
 def is_good_fit (leftLine, rightLine):
     """ It's a good fit if the distance between the lines at the top is similar to the bottom. """

     max_dist = 0.10

     lf = leftLine.line_fit